-The cave was discovered in the 18th Century and has been a hotspot for lovers of underground rocks ever since.
+The cave was discovered in the C18 and has been a hotspot for lovers of underground rocks ever since.
 There’s a stalagmite formation called the Virgin and the Child which will be the highlight of your visit.

-The town itself is picturesque enough, but the images projected onto the walls of the cathedral ruins make it something extra special & rarely recorded for the outside world.
+The town itself is picturesque enough, but the images projected onto the walls of the cathedral ruins make it something extra special and rarely recorded for the outside world.

 UNESCO and a few others think that this is one of the prettiest villages in France.
 Feel free to disagree, but you’ll have to visit before deciding…

 Let’s end on something nice!
 Wait for it…